 McNeil Trail is a 5.9 mile heavily trafficked out and back trail located near Colorado Springs, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible from March until November.
+The trail is primarily used for hiking, walking, nature trips, birding, and horses and is best used from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash